 Weinstein seems to think he has found a key component that might bridge the gap: an invariant for measurement.
 But unfortunately, he is simply so wedded to mathematical formalisms and their hoped-for application in economics that he lacks the proper context in which to place this insight.

 Arbitrage is a fundamental concept.
-With enough conceptual leeway, we could interestingly argue that all profit-seeking capital formation and deployment is some or other form of loosely-defined arbitrage.
+With enough conceptual leeway, we could interestingly argue that all return-seeking capital formation and deployment is some or other form of loosely-defined arbitrage.
 But then, rather than claiming that this profundity can be used to root economics in a sweeping mathematical formalism, I would instead encourage the reader to go read Israel Kirzner’s Competition and Entrepreneurship, in which more or less what I just said is explained totally straightforwardly and with zero equations, as far as I recall.

 In other words, markets are always out of equilibrium.
 The arbitrage cycles Weinstein identifies as a meaningful invariant are the motivating force of all economic activity.
 They are everything.
 Ironically, his insight may be so profound that its true significance has gone over his head.
 He has narrowed down his search for the economic holy grail all the way to … entrepreneurship.

 Weinstein basically doesn’t fully grasp that subjective value cannot be mathematized.
 Nor can the intuition, motivation, taste, and creativity that drives entrepreneurship and competition and from which literally all economic activity follows, some of which can admittedly be helpfully mathematically characterized, albeit with a pinch of salt.

 If you want to know why academic economics is such a mess, go read Principles of Economics by Menger, A General Mathematical Theory of Political Economy by Jevons, and Pure Elements of Political Economy by Walras, and decide which you like the most and which makes the most sense.
 Then go check which had the most academic influence.
 Then be sad.